adamcath/haute-codeture/haute-codeture.md

    of code.
 4. It permits some annoying questions: when is the earliest time I can safely call `getInstance()`?
 Will it return the same thing every time?
 Is it thread-safe?
+What if there are multiple classloaders in play?
 I have seen bugs created by all of these potholes.
 We'd like to make those questions irrelevant.

+#### Explicit dependency management

 The preferred solution is to use dependency injection to pass each class's dependencies into its constructor.
 If you don't know about dependency injection